-This starts the Mask wizard and the first step is setting up the desired Server and Database from which the data will be masked from:
+This will show the connection form and the first step is setting up the desired Server and Database from which the data will be masked from:

-Once the server and database are selected, by clicking on the Next button, ApexSQL Mask shows the database that was selected along with all of the tables and columns.
+Once the server and database are selected, by clicking on the Connect button.
+ApexSQL Mask shows the database that was selected along with all of the tables and columns.
 Additional information like data type can be seen, and if the column is checked manually or if the data sensitive filters are set.
-The right panel presents the Data sensitive filters that can be used to filter columns:

-To set up the Custom data sensitive filter, click the New button in its panel on the right side and the New filter window will be shown in which filter options can be set:
+To set up the Custom data sensitive filter, click the Filters button in Home tab and the Manage data classification filters window will be shown:

-Besides creating the New filter setting, the already created filter settings can be edited with a click on the Edit button, which can be found under the Custom data sensitive filters located on the right panel:
+Besides creating a New filter, pre-existing filter settings can be edited with a click on the Edit button, which can be found under the Manage data classification filters window:

-Bottom left panel called Data panel presents the preview of the original and masked values of the selected table/column:
+The Preview panel presents a side-by-side view of the original and masked values of the selected table/column:

-Clicking on the New button in the list under the Where clause rules section initiates the New rule window:
+Clicking on the New button in the list under the Substitution type section initiates the New substitution mask window:

 Rules can be edited by changing the Source column, checking the Null/String values and choosing which Generator to use for masking the specific column:

 Another type of masking is Redaction in which specific characters/strings with another character/string are being replaced.
 Different elements can be chosen that will be masked from the original database and the specific options it should implement when this type of masking is used.
-The list under the Redaction rules title presents all the rules corresponding to the selected table:
+The grid under the Redaction type presents all the redaction masks:

-When the New button under the Redaction rules is clicked, a New rule can be created and the options to mask whatever check-box combination with a character, string or empty value can be defined.
+When the New button under the Redaction mask is clicked, a Create redaction mask can be created and the options to mask whatever check-box combination with a character, string or empty value can be defined.
 Options under Partial masking title allows the user to perform redact masking to specific number and type of characters.:

-In the Column selection specific columns can be chosen from the list on the left from which generators or redact rules can be applied to:
+In the Apply to columns window specific columns can be chosen from the list on the left from which substitution or redaction masks can be applied to:

-If the Create a new database action is chosen additional steps to connect to the server where the database will be created and input the name of the new database are required.
-Once the desired action is chosen, all that is left to do, is to click the Mask button:
+If the Create script action is chosen, the script with steps to mask data will be created and ready to execute.
+Once the desired action is chosen, all that is left to do, is to click the corresponding button: